Search

 Text Message Setup:

-(2) Select a country code (US+1 by default) and enter your 10 digit phone number (including your area code) then tap SAVE.
+(1) Select a Region (US+1 by default), enter your 10 digit phone number including your area code and tap the checkmark icon to save.

-(3) Select how long you want the code to be valid.
+(2) Select how long you want the two-factor method to be valid for.

-You will be prompted for 2FA every time you login to your Vault unless you select an alternative code duration.
+You will be prompted for 2FA every time you login to your vault unless you select an alternative duration.
 Business customers may be required to enter the code every login as determined by their Keeper Administrator.

-(5) Backup codes will be shown next.
-If you are unable to receive Two-Factor codes via the phone number you entered, you can enter one of the codes listed instead.
-Tap I HAVE WRITTEN THESE CODES DOWN to finish.
+(4) Backup codes will be shown next.
+If you are unable to receive two-factor codes via the phone number you entered, you can enter one of the backup codes listed instead.
+Tap one of the listed options to confirm you saved the codes somewhere safe.

-(3) Select how long you want the code to be valid.
+(2) Select how long you want the two-factor method to be valid for.

-You will be prompted for 2FA every time you login to your Vault unless you select an alternative code duration.
+You will be prompted for 2FA every time you login to your vault unless you select an alternative duration.
 Business customers may be required to enter the code every login as determined by their Keeper Administrator.

 2FA for Websites & Apps